HuskyDG/huskydg.github.io/vmos/geektool/README.md

 ### **Mount real storage**

-You files on your real system can be access from virtual machine VMOS Pro through `/local_disk` path.
+You files on your real system can be accessable from virtual machine VMOS Pro through `/local_disk` path.
 You need to grant **Storage** permission to VMOS Pro app.

 ### **Init script support**

 Can execute your shell script every boot time.
+Place your script to `/tool_files/work/script`

 ### **SD Card Tool**